IndexThePlanet/Logan/Sequence_Search.md

-# Search for unitigs or contigs similar to a sequence of interest (of size $\geq k$)
+# Search for unitigs or contigs similar to a sequence of interest

 ## Introduction
-Given an accession numner, suppose you want to find either unitigs or contigs similar to a queri sequence.
+Given an accession number, suppose you want to find either unitigs or contigs similar to a query sequence (of size $\geq k$).

 For the sake of the example, we will pick:

 * Accession: `DRR000016`
-* Sequence queried (in a `query.fa` file):
+* Sequence queried (to be stored in a `query.fa` file):
 ```
 >query
 AGATGGAGACATACAGAAATAGTCAAACCACATACTACAAAATGCCTACAAAATGCCAGTATCAGGCGGCGGCTTCG
 ```

 ## Setting up

 You will need [back_to_sequences](https://github.com/pierrepeterlongo/back_to_sequences):